loferris/artificer/README.md

 ## Project Status

-This is a working system with production-ready features for conversation management and AI model orchestration.
-The codebase demonstrates clean architecture patterns, comprehensive testing, and real-world streaming implementations.
+This is a working system with features for conversation management and AI model orchestration for an individual user.